isaacovercast/QuoteWall/README.md

 * "Its funny the things you dont see until you see them." - MO 8/8
 * "Theyre like sirens, theyre everywhere but we dont know where everywhere is." - EK 12/12

+## 2026
+* "In my case I have no problem with Derek Bailey's definition.
+But I’m not crazy about people who go around defining stuff." - Charlemagne Palestine

 # AK
 * "People can't get enough of hemipenes." - 9/24/15